itsbryanman/bookbot/README.md

 ## Why BookBot?

-Messy audiobook folders are a thing of the past.
-BookBot was built to solve the most common frustrations with digital audiobook collections, focusing on four core principles:
+Transform your chaotic audiobook collection into a perfectly organized library.
+BookBot eliminates the headaches of digital audiobook management with four core principles:

 **Safety First**: Your files are precious.
 BookBot uses a preview-first workflow, atomic file operations, and full undo capabilities for every transaction.
 No more accidental deletions or botched renames.